Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 In this session, participants will learn about the anatomy and physiology of pregnancy, what is done in prenatal care and why, and the importance of prenatal bonding.

-Module Eight: First Stage of Labor
+Module Seven: Understanding the First Stage of Labor

 In this module, we will learn about the benefits and guidelines for siblings attending the birth.
 We will also learn about guidelines for sibling preparation.

-Module Ten: The Sexuality of Childbirth
+Module Nine: The Sexuality of Childbirth & The Hormonal Blueprint for Labor

 In this session, participants will learn how to support women through the birth process with non-pharmacological methods of pain relief such as water immersion, position changes, breathing techniques, visualization, vocalization, and comfort measures.
 They will also learn how to support mothers physically and emotionally in the immediate postpartum period.

-Module Twelve: Supporting Breastfeeding
+Module Sixteen: Supporting Breastfeeding

 In this session, we will discuss the benefits of breastfeeding for mother and baby, and we will learn about how the breasts make milk, how to establish a plentiful milk supply, and pumping and storage.
 We will also discuss how to help mothers position the baby at the breast, common problems of lactation and what a Doula can to do to help.
 In addition, we will discuss obstetrical interventions such as episiotomy and cesarean section and their impact on breastfeeding.

-Module Sixteen: The Amazing Newborn
+Module Seventeen: The Amazing Newborn

 In this session, participants will learn about normal newborn appearance and behavior and newborn medical procedures.
 We will also discuss the importance of parent-infant attachment, and several attachment parenting practices including co-sleeping, and Kangaroo Mothercare (KMC).

-Module Eighteen: Family Planning and Fertility Awareness Overview
+Module Eighteen: Family Planning and Fertility Awareness Overview (Self-Study Module)

 In this module, we will learn about the different methods of family planning and the doula’s role in educating families about family planning.
 We will learn about Natural Family Planning and contraceptive methods.
 We will also discuss Intraconception Health and reproductive life planning.